RvanW/prog-project/README.md

 # Programmeer project UvA
-I propose to build an application that is purely about food, and combines it with social aspects. <br>
+This app is mainly, and combines it with social aspects. <br>
 With this app, users can view public recipes from this "social food network" anytime. <br>
 If they wish to take part of the network themselves, they may chose to sign up for an account. <br>
 This way users are allowed to upload their own recipes, take a photo, and add a description. <br>
+If users decide to make their recipe public, it can be rated by others.
+This affects how high up in the public gallery this recipe ends up. <br>
-I hope to inspire people to eat new things with this app, fill the gap in their stomachs.
+I hope to inspire people to eat new things with this app, and entertain themselves while browsing and rating.

 # Features

 - Database with recipes from the community at your disposal
-- Store your favorite recipes
-- Create an account, rate and comment on recipes.
+- Create an account to..
+  - Store favorites online
+  - Rate recipes
   - Add your own recipes
-  - Upload a photo, add a description.
+    - Upload a photo, add a description and/or ingredients.
     - Make them public, or keep them private.
-  - Optional: tag a restaurant/location

 # Sketches
 ![sketch](doc/technical-sketch.png)